gcpearse/gcpearse/README.md

 The front end for a construction management tool written in TypeScript with React and Redux Toolkit.

-Take a look at the repository [here](https://github.com/gcpearse/Construction-FE) and the live application [here](http://4.234.160.181:9090/).
+Take a look at the repository [here](https://github.com/gcpearse/Construction-FE).

 ---